In CSS there are two main ways of selecting colors. The first is to simply use the color name, like this:

 #0FF) or any shade of grey (examples are

-#CCC), knowing how hex codes work saves me a lot of time and will for you too.
+#CCC), knowing how hex codes work will save you a lot of time.

 Recommended Training – Treehouse